Orthopedic Surgery

 Based on the last four years here, I think 30 is appropriate.
 If you are applying to more than 30, the yield at securing interviews may be much lower since you would not have signaled these additional programs.
 Refer to resources such as Residency Explorer and Careers in Medicine for more details.

-Physicians within the specialty and whose names carry weight.
-Physicians with whom you have developed a good working relationship with and can write the key buzzwords letter readers are looking for.
+Physicians within the specialty whose names carry weight.
+Physicians with whom you have developed a good working relationship, and can write the key buzzwords that letter readers are looking for.

 If other disciplines are appropriate for letter of recommendation writers, are there specific specialties you would strongly recommend?